-Blueprint Patient Centered Medical Home practices are encouraged to participate in the WHI and are eligible for the WHI one-time capacity payment for their attributed Blueprint PCMH patients who are women between the ages of 15 and 44 years (inclusive).
+Blueprint Patient Centered Medical Home practices are encouraged to participate in the WHI and are eligible for the WHI PMPM and one-time capacity payment for their attributed Blueprint PCMH patients who are women between the ages of 15 and 44 years (inclusive).
 Attribution methodology for PCMHs can be found in sections 5.1 and Appendix 3.
-Practices that receive the PCMH PMPM and the CHT PMPM payments for their Blueprint PCMH rostered providers are not eligible for the WHI PMPM or supplemental WHI CHT payments for these providers.
+Practices that receive the CHT PMPM payments for their Blueprint PCMH rostered providers are not eligible for the supplemental WHI CHT payments for these providers.